tari-labs/tari-university/src/protocols/grin-design-choice-criticisms/MainReport.md

 ## Monetary Policy due to Choice of Static Emission Scheme

 Bitcoin has a limited and finite supply of coins.
-It makes use of 10&#8209;minute block times, where the initial reward for solving the first block was 50&nbsp;BTC.
-This reward is reduced every four years, by halving it, until a maximum of 21&nbsp;million coins are in circulation [[2]].
+It makes use of 10&#8209;minute block times, where the initial reward for solving the first block was 50 BTC.
+This reward is reduced every four years, by halving it, until a maximum of 21 million coins are in circulation [[2]].
 During this process, the transaction fees and newly minted coins are paid to miners and used as an incentive for miners to maintain the blockchain.
-Once all 21&nbsp;million Bitcoins are released, only transaction fees will be paid to miners.
+Once all 21 million Bitcoins are released, only transaction fees will be paid to miners.
 Many fear that paying miners only transaction fees in the future will not be sufficient to maintain a large network of miners.
 This would result in the centralization of the network, as only large mining farms would be able to perform the mining task in a profitable manner.
 Others believe that